Johnny Depp avoids going to trial with an employee who accused him of assault

 “City of Lies” is a ‘thriller’ that deals with the murder of rappers Tupac Shakur and The Notorious BIG, two crimes that have always been surrounded by controversy and about which several investigations point to the involvement of rival gangs and the police of Los Angeles (LAPD).

-Earlier this day, Depp’s lawyers have also asked that Amber Heard’s team’s request to annul their recent defamation trial be dismissed, due to an error in selecting one of the members of the popular jury.
+On the same day, Depp’s lawyers have also asked that the team’s request be dismissed.
+Amber Heard to annul his recent trial for defamation, due to an error when selecting one of the members of the popular jury.

-According to Heard’s defense, one of the members of that jury, and who therefore participated in the verdict, was born in 1970 when the record of the person originally summoned had the same name but had been born in 1945.
+According to Heard’s defense, one of the members of that jury, and who therefore participated in the verdict, was born in 1970 when the record of the person originally summoned had the same name, but he had been born in 1945.

 Apparently, the individual who attended the trial was the son of the person cited in the first place.